 Once home to black-market sellers of electronics parts in postwar Japan, the streets of Akihabara are now densely packed with legitimate electronics retailers hawking everything with a current.
 Specialty parts shops line the streets, and electronics megastores such as Laox and Yodobashi Camera engage in fierce retail competition.
 Radio Kaikan and Radio Center stock millions of tech components and character-related goods, and tiny stores make up for their small size with a fiery passion for their chosen interest, be it manga, anime, pop idols or games.
 Many stores offer duty-free shopping to help you stretch your yen further.

 The subcultures obsessed with gaming, manga, figure collecting and anime that constitute otaku culture have their roots firmly planted in Akihabara.
 Squeezed in between the many electronic component shops are shrines dedicated to individual obsessions.
 Akihabara Radio Kaikan and the Akiba Culture Zone, for example, house many stores dedicated to anime, manga and games.
-The shelves at GUNDAM Cafe are stacked with character goods, and Tokyo Leisure Land offers amusements of a very Akihabara kind, including floor-to-ceiling lucky dip machines known as gachapon that dispense capsule toys.
+Tokyo Leisure Land offers amusements of a very Akihabara kind, including floor-to-ceiling lucky dip machines known as gachapon that dispense capsule toys.